-The period for enrolling in the TRS-Care program is shorter than the enrollment period for Medicare.
+The period for enrolling in TRS-Care is shorter than the enrollment period for Medicare.
 The enrollment period for Medicare lasts for three months after the month of your 65th birthday.
-But you must submit a TRS-Care Enrollment Application (TRS ###)for enrollment in the TRS-Care program no later than 31 days from the end of the month you turn 65.
+But you must apply for enrollment in TRS-Care no later than 31 days from the end of the month you turn 65.

 You must buy and maintain Medicare Part B to be eligible for TRS-Care benefits after you become eligible for Medicare.
-This is required even if you're not eligible for premium-free Medicare Part A. You don't have to buy Part A if you aren't already getting it for free, but you must buy Medicare Part B. If you do not buy and maintain Medicare Part B, you risk losing all TRS-Care coverage.
+TRS requires this even if you're not eligible for premium-free Medicare Part A. You don't have to buy Part A if you aren't already getting it for free, but you must buy Medicare Part B. If you do not buy and maintain Medicare Part B, you risk losing all TRS-Care coverage.